-Madison Schramm is a nonresident senior fellow at the Scowcroft Strategy Initiative at the Atlantic Council’s Scowcroft Center for Strategy and Security and an assistant professor in the Department of National Security and Strategy at the US Army War College.
+Madison Schramm was a nonresident senior fellow at the Scowcroft Strategy Initiative at the Atlantic Council’s Scowcroft Center for Strategy and Security and assistant professor for political science at the University of Toronto.

 Schramm received her PhD in government from Georgetown University and her dissertation, Making Meaning and Making Monsters: Democracies, Personalist Regimes, and International Conflict, was the recipient of the 2020 Kenneth N. Waltz Best Dissertation Award from the American Political Science Association’s International Security Section.